 Master's students of the Graduate School of Science and Engineering start their studies in April at KU.
 During their first semester (from April - September) they typically obtain 10 credits by lecture courses and 4 credits by Seminar courses.
-From October on, they spend a one year study stay (2 semesters) at the JLU where they have to obtain 60 CP in total: Students choose 4 lecture-based modules (two in each subject, chemistry and physics) and a minor research project module (6 CP each).
+From October on, they spend a one-year study stay (2 semesters) at the JLU where they have to obtain 60 CP in total: Students have to pass 5lecture-based modules (three core ones and two elective one) (6 CP each).
 Furthermore, depending on their research profile students choose 3 research modules (10 CP each), in consultation with their supervisor.
 Back at the KU, along with 2 credits lecture courses and 4 credits Seminar courses, students complete their studies by preparing and defending their master thesis.